joomengine/jcb-documentation/english/Adding-Custom-Admin-Views-to-a-Component.md

 ## **Conclusion**

 Adding Custom Admin Views in Joomla Component Builder empowers developers to design rich, interactive administrative interfaces.
 By properly setting menu placement, target views, and dynamic data handling, you can build professional back-end dashboards and management tools without manually writing all the boilerplate code.
+And because Custom Admin Views support the same **Init → Reset → Push → Fork** workflow used throughout the repository, you can iterate on these interfaces with confidence while keeping your bespoke layouts under source control.

 ---